anggrayudi/SimpleStorage/README.md

 ## License

-    Copyright © 2020-2021 Anggrayudi Hardiannicko A.
+    Copyright © 2020-2022 Anggrayudi Hardiannico A.

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.